240 mm mortar M240: Yom Kippur War

 The Syrian Army deployed 240 mm mortars to the frontline in the Yom Kippur War.
 On the opening day of the war, they struck the Israeli outposts at Tel Fares and Hermon, succeeding in disrupting Israeli intelligence-gathering and communications.
-The Egyptian Army also used 240 mm mortars in its assault on the fortifications of the Suez canal, favoring the heavy shells for destroying Israeli fortifications.
+The Egyptian Army also used 240 mm mortars in its assault on the fortifications of the Suez Canal, favoring the heavy shells for destroying Israeli fortifications.

 The 240 mm mortars were greatly feared because their enormous warheads were effective even against targets under cover.
 The Syrian mortars continued to fire on Hermon after the official end of hostilities, and were nicknamed "Goliaths" by Israelis both because of their size, and also after the codename of a concrete underground bunker one of the batteries was firing from.
 One source implies that a covert Israeli raid was launched to destroy this position.

 Afghanistan

 The first use in combat by the Soviet Union of 240 mm mortars was in 1985 during the Soviet intervention in Afghanistan.
 A battery from the 1074th artillery battalion of the 108th Motor Rifle Division used 240 mm mortars towed by MT-LB tractors against the Muhajeddin forces of Ahmed Shah Massoud in the Charikorskoy and Panjshir valley, including the first use of specialized laser-guided "Daredevil" rounds.
-After encountering DShK machine gun fire from one of Massoud's fortress, the 240 mm battery engaged the target and destroyed it in 12–15 minutes with five to six rounds, the mortar's high angle of fire proving effective in circumventing the fortress walls where 122 mm bombardments had failed.
+After encountering DShK machine gun fire from one of Massoud's fortress, the 240 mm battery engaged the target and destroyed it in 12 to 15 minutes with 5 to 6 rounds, the mortar's high angle of fire proving effective in circumventing the fortress walls where 122 mm howitzer bombardments had previously failed.
 Troops reported that the mortar was highly accurate and usually a single hit sufficed to destroy a target; furthermore, the heavy shells were little affected by weather conditions.
 However, the mortar was vulnerable to jamming if the barrel was dirty or damaged.